nazwhale/CV/README.md

 ### About Me

 Six months ago I thought I was a person without a passion.
-I found it in coding and I still can't quite belive it.

-After my degree, I made a conscious decision to try and travel the world whilst financially supporting myself from my laptop.
-I found several freelance writing jobs and spent 2 years living and working in Morocco, Sri Lanka, Colombia, Guatemala, and China.

-By nature I'm a curious person and quickly get bored if I'm not learning something new.
-My writing work was repetetive and I started toying with the idea of programming.
-Soon I discovered the buzz of seeing my code come to life and my tests turn green.
+I’m now a developer who spends his spare time going to meet-ups and conferences, reading tech articles, and getting excited about learning to make bots and neural networks.
+Coding has taken over my life.
+I still can't quite believe it.

+Currently I'm looking for a career in London's tech scene as a full-stack developer, in a company with a good mentoring scheme and a moral compass.
+When I'm pushed to learn something new every day, for a cause I believe in, I can be happy, motivated, and productive.

+**Tech Skills:** TDD, Pair Programming, Agile, Language-Agnostic, Vim Ninja
+***

+## <a name="skills">Skills</a>

 Currently, I'm honing my skills at [Makers Academy](http://www.makersacademy.com/), a highly-selective software development bootcamp in London.
 I love working in an intellectually stimulating environment, have become adept at independent problem-solving, and am improving my teamwork-related soft-skills every day.

-I am now looking for a career in London's tech scene as a full-stack developer, in which I can continue to push myself and learn something new every day.

-**Coding Languages:** JavaScript, Ruby/Rails, HTML5, CSS*

-**Tech Skills:** TDD, Pair Programming, Google Ninja, Vim evangelist

-*_But, more importantly, language-agnostic and confident to dive into anything._

-***

-## <a name="skills">Skills</a>

 **Logical/Analytical Thinker**